sigsum/sigsum/policy-maintenance.md

 ## Procedure used to define policy

-To define a policy we need to decide a set of witnesses, a quorum definition (defined via witness groups), and a set of logs.
-We do it in this order:
+To define a policy we need to decide on a set of witnesses, a quorum definition (defined via witness groups), and a set of logs.
+We describe this *manual process* in greater detail below.

-- First decide a set of witnesses
-- Then decide a quorum definition
-- Then decide a set of logs

-Each of those steps is described in detail below.

 ### Decide a set of witnesses